NEONScience/NEON-Data-Skills/tutorials/R/pheno-cam/phenology_modeling_with_phenor.md

 parameter sets.
 Ideally the routine is run for >10K iterations (longer for complex models).
 When the procedure ends, by default, a plot of the modeled ~ measured data is provided in addition to model fit statistics.
 This gives you quick feedback on model accuracy.

 For a full list of all models included and their model structure, please refer to the <a href="https://github.com/khufkens/phenor" target="_blank">package documentation</a> and
-<a href="https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.12970" target="_blank>Hufkens et al. 2018.
+<a href="https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.12970" target="_blank"> Hufkens et al. 2018.
 An integrated phenology modelling framework in R: Phenology modelling with phenor</a>.

 For the phenology data, we'll used the example data that comes with *phenor*.
 This will allow our models to run faster than if we used all the data we downloaded